Last Updated on by Mitch Rezman

 He picks up your energy and he will carry that energy towards you which becomes a vicious cycle.

-So it’s important that you approach your bird with calm and confidence all the time.
+You must approach your bird with calm and confidence all the time.

-When he’s in the cage, drop (you and hubby) a high value treat in the bird food feeder dish when you pass.
+When he’s in the cage, drop (you and hubby) a high-value treat in the bird food feeder dish when you pass.

-We want to let the bird know know something good will happen every time someone comes near the cage
+We want to let the bird know something good will happen every time someone comes near the cage

 Think about if somebody placed a 6 foot x 2 foot pole middle of your bedroom – the first thing you would do is get rid of it.

-At this point I’m going to ask you to commit to 10 minutes per day of one on one training with your Quaker
+At this point, I’m going to ask you to commit to 10 minutes per day of one-on-one training with your Quaker.

-Please keep us up apprised of your progress
+Please keep us apprised of your progress

 Either your husband had a tremendous time with the bird and lavished on huge amount of attention on him or more likely didn’t pay attention to him at all or very little.